tommyettinger/cringe/README.md

 `EncryptedFileHandle` is liek lamebad encarption 4 ur filez but it does liek hide ur images and scriptz

 teh encarption is not 4 web tho :(

+`RoughMath` is omg so itchy n rough but has superfast math if u can handle a lil mess >:)

 but i think this new stuf is p. cool